 Below are the five traits that we should all aspire to.
 They will be listed soon on our Vision page.
 I have posted them here to bring awareness to the traits that a Champion Dad embodies.
-These are the most common traits that I have found with many of the strong, cool, hardworking dads that I have encountered.
+These are the most common traits that I have found with many strong, cool, hardworking dads that I have encountered.
 These are not listed by importance as they all carry the same weight.

 Leadership: A Champion Dad sets an example for his children (and everyone) to follow in such a way that it spreads to all those who he comes in contact with.
 As such, he makes everyone feel significant and important in every interaction.
-He looks for the best in others and his communication inspires trust.
+He looks for the best in others, and his communication inspires trust.
 Humility, honesty, and integrity is his normal mode of operation.

 For me, I am strong in some of these but am working on others.
 Which ones resonate within you?
 Which ones are you working on?
 Remember, life is not a game of being perfect.
-This list is about awareness and to give a some goals to aspire to.
+This list is about awareness and to give some goals to aspire to.